brineylab/BALM-paper/README.md

 arXiv [q-bio.BM].
 2023.
 Available: http://arxiv.org/abs/2308.14300
 ```

-Additionally, Zenodo provides a unique, citable DOI for each version of a deposited dataset.
-The DOI for the current version of BALM (v2023.08.17) is 10.5281/zenodo.8253367, so an appropriate citation would be:
+The current version of the BALM dataset (v2023.08.17) can be cited as:

 ```
 S Burbach & B Briney.
 (2023).
 Improving antibody language models with native pairing (v2023.08.17)